dennismi/dennismi.github.io/_posts/2015-04-24-boxstarter-hacking-pt-2.md

 cinst updates -source http://path/to/feed
 ```

 <p>I could have pushed the need packages to my private feed and used that for all packages.
-But i don’t feel like maintaining every package might need that i did not make my self.</p>
+But i don’t feel like maintaining every package I might need that I did not make myself.</p>

 <p>This is what i have done.
 If not only to remind my self what i did :)</p>